RiccardoBrioschi/The-pandemic-through-the-eyes-of-Internet/README.md

 ## Datasets:
 To answer those questions we used the following datasets (given):
 - `Global_Mobility_Report`: in this dataset are collected all the metrics regarding mobility.
+- `aggregated_timeseries`: here we find the date and the number of clicks on wikipedia pages of different topics (e.g. Covid, Geography, STEM, ...)
 - `interventions`: in this dataset we can find all the date of the most important events during the pandemics for some countries.
 We have also decided to add the following dataset to have a better understanding in our analysis on how pandemics was going:
 - `WHO-COVID-19-global-data`: dataset downloaded from the official website of World Health Organization [(here)](https://covid19.who.int/data)